FREQUENTLY ASKED QUESTIONS ABOUT OUR SEC WHISTLEBLOWER PRACTICE

 - Chaired a program at the annual meeting of the American Bar Association (the nation’s largest lawyers’ association).
 The program’s featured speaker was the first Chief of the SEC’s Office of the Whistleblower.
 In addition to chairing the program, Mr. Pickholz also delivered his own presentation entitled “The SEC Whistleblower’s Perspective”.
 You can see the announcement for that program by clicking here.

-- Taught a course for Lawline on “Incentives and Protections for the Modern Whistleblower.”
+- Taught continuing education courses for lawyers on “When the Whistle Blows” and “Incentives and Protections for the Modern Whistleblower.”

 - On the invitation of a leading liberal arts university, taught a lecture on SEC Whistleblowers and white collar crime entitled “When Bad Things Happen To Good People”.